 I just started a new job.
 I used to work in the private sector and now I work for the federal government.
 Mostly, the switch has been awesome.
 Better hours, more responsibility, and overall, work more suited to my interests.
 But I'll tell you, I might have been a little spoiled by certain things from the old job . . .
 Previously, I had 24-hour access to a free coffee/tea machine with loads of flavors (including cappuccino!).
 Not anymore (good news, taxpayers, you don't pay for my daily tea).
 Plus, the kitchen had an endless supply of paper goods and plastic utensils.
 No dice on kitchenware in the new place.
 Seems like no big deal until you bring a salad for lunch and have to travel ten floors to pilfer a fork from the cafeteria.
 Who knew I would feel so sentimental about a drawer full of forks?

+The good news is that I can already tell that despite the dearth of free coffee and disposable flatware, the kitchen congeniality carries over, even to the government.
+Floormates will leave extra cake or cookies for communal consumption in the kitchen - a good sign about the folks that I'll be working near.
+On the whole, I feel extremely lucky to be in my new job, both because of the substantive work and the general atmosphere of the office.
 At my old office, just about a year ago (right after St. Patrick's Day), someone brought in a loaf of Irish soda bread and left it in the kitchen to share.
 The bread came from the Heidelberg Pastry Shoppe, a pretty well-known bakery in the DC area.
 It was addictively tasty.
 Specked with raisins and just barely sweet - you know, sweet enough to nearly curb a pastry craving, but not so sweet that you feel guilty for having two slices.
 I was so into to it, that at the end of the day, I peeled the ingredient sticker off the plastic bag that the bread came in so that I could try to recreate it.
 Then I promptly forgot about it until this year when I saw soda bread advertisements leading up to St. Patty's Day.

 So I pulled out the old ingredient sticker and Googled some soda bread recipes.
 It turns out that there are basically two types of Irish soda bread - the traditional Irish style, which is not sweet and does not have caraway seeds or raisins, and the American version, which I described above.
 I definitely wanted to make the sweetened American version, the recipe for which is pretty standard.